coolestnick/StreamX/README.md

 # STREAMX

-Streamx is a Web3 Based Streaming Project .
-We have Tried To Convert Web2 Twitch to Web3 Streamx Streaming Website.
+Streamx is a groundbreaking project that aims to revolutionize the streaming industry by leveraging the power of Web3 technology.
+Unlike traditional streaming platforms like Twitch, which operate on Web2 infrastructure, Streamx utilizes the Near blockchain to offer a decentralized and censorship-resistant streaming experience.
 ## Installation